The clear benefits of transparent exchange of information

 Data

 There are multiple ways to optimize shipping and make it more sustainable.
-One worthy approach is by investing in new fuel alternatives.
-Although the technological developments are promising, the political debate about the fuel of choice is dividing the industry and slowing progress down.
+One worthy approach is investing in new fuel alternatives.
+Although technological developments are promising, the political debate about the fuel of choice is dividing the industry and slowing progress.
 In addition, when cleaner fuels become available beyond the pilot stage, we will still have to renew the whole global fleet of over 100,000 vessels and invest in the global infrastructure of supplying these new forms of fuel.
 That’s a huge, expensive task — and it will take a great deal of time.

 Meanwhile, we are aware that the lack of transparency across the sector and the information ambiguity caused by it is the root cause of many of the inefficiencies that the industry experiences today.
 Unlike the development and implementation of new fuels, this is a problem we can solve immediately — if only the industry will collaborate.